zairahira/JavaScript-cheat-sheet/README.md

     var quoteWithinQuote = "A wiseman said, \"save your time\"";

-string can also be surrounded by single quotes and back-ticks and then you don't need escape characters. with escape characters you can enclose both- single and double quotes.
+A string can also be surrounded by single quotes and back-ticks and then you don't need escape characters.
+With escape characters you can enclose both- single and double quotes.